Enforcing Self-Regulatory Organization's Penalties and the Nature of Self-Regulation (with Caroline Novogrod), 40 Hofstra Law Review 963 (2012)

 Date of Authorship for this Version

 Macey, Jonathan and Novogrod, Caroline, "Enforcing Self-Regulatory Organization's Penalties and the Nature of Self-Regulation" (2012).
 Faculty Scholarship Series.
-Paper 4675.
+4675.